sumantabose/ethereum-smart-contracts-tutorial/README.md

 **About the tutorial series**

 This tutorial series follows the content in this [coursetro course](https://coursetro.com/courses/20/Developing-Ethereum-Smart-Contracts-for-Beginners).
-It is 100% free and you're going to learn how to create and deploy ethereum smart contracts.
+It will teach you to create and deploy ethereum [*smart contracts*](https://en.wikipedia.org/wiki/Smart_contract).
 Smart contracts allow you to create decentralized apps that can harness the power of the blockchain for a wide variety of use cases.

 This course assumes you have no prior experience with creating smart contracts.
 You're going to go from absolute beginner to an intermediate understanding in a very fast amount of time.